Masa Harina Man

 "Seems risky.
 What did you find?"

 "We had the cooperation of the local authorities.
 Well, what we found was that this guy is a natural psychologist!
-He has a way of cajoling people back into good humor when they have lost it.
-He'll talk to this person and talk to that person until everyone involved has calmed down and, well, found their center again."
+He has a way of talking to this person and talking to that person until everyone involved has calmed down and laughed it off and, well, found their center again."

 "Sounds a bit new-agey to me."